March 26 @ 10:00 am – 4:00 pm

 If you read our Taisho Bar and Restaurant Guide last year you might remember reading about beautiful Mt Showa in Chishima Park.
 It was made from earth dug up to create a new subway line for Expo 70.
 Mt Showa is the second smallest man made mountain in Osaka.

 In October, The Taisho Ward Office created a series of six monthly events called “Taisho Tombolo Marché” to promote the ward.
-Osaka.com visited the second event in November and the last event in March.
-This is our full report of both days.
+The final event will be held on March 26th and it promises to be a lot of fun!

-I visited an old house in the Minamiokajima (南恩加島) neighborhood that was in the process of being renovated.
-Visitors to the area can now see how much progress has been made in six months.
-It is a fine example of the type of vacant residence available in Taisho.
-More and more newcomers to Japan are buying and reforming old houses than ever before.
+I visited an old house in the Shin Okajima neighborhood that was in the process of being renovated.
+It will be interested to see how much progress has been made since November.